SigNoz/signoz.io/docs/faqs/installation.md

 ### I want to monitor different AWS services like RDS, APIGateway, and Lambda for my serverless application.
 How can that be achieved?

-You can use AWS metric receivers available [here](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver) and send data to the SigNoz OTel collector.
+You can use AWS metric receivers available <a href="https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver" rel="noopener noreferrer nofollow" target="_blank">here</a> and send data to the SigNoz OTel collector.
 You can then visualize your metrics in SigNoz dashboards.

 Check this [section](https://signoz.io/docs/userguide/send-metrics/#enable-a-specific-metric-receiver) in the docs for more information.